bryankai/shelf-storage/README.md

 This is the frontend of the project.
 The backend repo can be found at: https://github.com/bryankai/shelf-storage-backend

-*Shelf* is a community storage sharing platform that connects users looking for affordable short-term storage with users with available storage spaces.
+*Shelf* is a community storage sharing platform that connects users with hosts to find affordable short-term storage in the community.

 ### Guests
 Have stuff to store?
 In-between moves?
 Studying abroad?